Grey001-dev/quizarena/README.md

 - **Solo play** ,pick a category and play alone, your score and ELO still update
 - **Host a game** , create a room, get a 6-character code, share it and play with others
 - **Join a game** ,enter a room code and jump straight into a live battle
-- Questions are pulled live from the Open Trivia Database no manual quiz creation needed
+- Questions are pulled live from the Open Trivia API no manual quiz creation needed
 - ELO ranking system ,your rating goes up when you win and down when you lose

 ## Tech stack